 Those who have never been church attenders are much harder to to move toward Jesus.
 David Kinnaman and Gabe Lyons explore this group’s skepticism in their book titled Unchristian where they describe how many outsiders see Christians as hypocritical, too focused on getting converts, antihomosexual, sheltered, too political, and judgmental.

-A common theme in church growth literature is that church growth should be accelerated by focusing on people who are easier to reach and then train them up to build relationships with and disciple to the harder to reach people who are their friends and family.
+A common theme in church growth literature is that church growth should be accelerated by focusing on people who are easier to reach.
+These people are trained to build relationships with the harder to reach people who are their friends and family.
 This has been discussed extensively by Donald A. McGavran, C. Peter Wagner, George Barna, Rick Warren, Thom S. Rainer, and others.
 Chapter 25 in Thom S. Rainer’s The Book of Church Growth explores the subject of Receptivity and Church Growth in depth.

 Match the Message to the Audience